 Richard Bernstein - Bass

-A Metropolitan Opera company member since his debut in 1995, acclaimed bass Richard Bernstein has appeared with the MET in 355 performances and over 110 international live broadcasts to date.
+A Metropolitan Opera company member since his debut in 1995, acclaimed bass Richard Bernstein will celebrate his milestone 400th performance with the Met this season, his 23rd with the company.

 Mr. Bernstein also performs leading roles around the country and abroad, particularly his signature roles of Figaro (Le nozze di Figaro) and Leporello (Don Giovanni).
 Other notable roles include Daland (Der fliegender Holländer), Prince Gremin (Eugene Onegin), Sancho Panza (Don Quichotte), Colline (La bohème), Mustafà (L'italiana in Algeri), Frank Maurent (Street Scene), and Alidoro (La Cenerentola) for companies such as the Los Angeles Opera, Seattle Opera, Central City Opera, Chautauqua Opera, Opera Pacific, Théâtre du Capitole (Toulouse), and the Savonlinna Festival (Finland).